alklasil/SScript/SScriptCompiler/Readme.md

    places but not that many (unless one uses up to hundreds of states in one program, which is not recommended))
+ * Or, better yet: remove constanst alltogether, are they really needed?

 **Compile**